 ABSTRACT

 Small mammals (marsupials and rodents) are one of the most diverse group in Atlantic Forest fauna, representing 40% of the total diversity of mammals in this biome.
-Some regions, such as the northwestern of Rio de Janeiro state have gaps of mammal inventories; in this study, we performed small mammal inventories in four municipalities of this region using live-traps and camera traps.
-The study areas are fragmented landscapes composed of secondary seasonal semi-deciduous forest formations and the capture transects were placed both inside forest fragments and in the altered matrix (pasture).
+Some regions, such as the northwestern of Rio de Janeiro state, have gaps of mammal inventories; in this study, we performed small mammal inventories in four fragmented landscapes in northwest of Rio de Janeiro state using live-traps and camera traps.
+Capture transects were placed both in forest fragments and the altered matrix.
 We captured six species of marsupials, six Sigmodontinae rodents and one echimyid rodent.
 Small mammal fauna recorded in this study was composed predominantly of typical Atlantic Forest species, with four endemic species.
-Furthermore, we obtained the first record of Calomys cerqueirai in the Atlantic forest of Rio de Janeiro state as well as its syntopy with C. tener.
-The geographic distribution of both species was expanded.
+Furthermore, we obtained the first record of Calomys cerqueirai in the Atlantic forest of Rio de Janeiro state as well as its syntopy with C. tener; the geographic distribution of both species was expanded.

-Key words: Calomys, Fragmented landscapes, Geographic distribution, Karyotype, Small mammal inventories.Atlantic Forest, Northwest Rio de Janeiro,
+Key words: Calomys, Fragmented landscapes, Geographic distribution, Karyotype, Small mammal inventories..

 Running title: Small mammals of Northwest Rio de Janeiro